hindsightsoftware/atlassian-connect-play/README.md

 For example a remote admin page may include a horizontal navbar including links to various other remote admin pages.
 When a user clicks on any of these links they will load within the iframe without any additional OAuth headers being sent to the remote server.
 To overcome this, this module provides a secure token mechanism.
 If you use `@ac.page` to decorate your pages all links, forms and ajax requests will automatically be decorated with this secure token.
-If you `@ac.page` is not used any requests will have to be decorated manually.
+If `@ac.page` is not used any requests will have to be decorated manually.
 This can be done by adding the following request parameters:

     ?acpt=<SECURE_TOKEN>&acck=<CONSUMER_KEY>&acuid=<USER_ID>